Friday, September 6, 2024

 I loved my ten months in Didsbury, which were the most "successful” of my 13 years in ministry.
 Although it is a tiny shell of its former status today – it seems to be a branch congregation of the United Church in Olds, which is 20 km north of Didsbury – Knox United was a going concern when I was there.
 Close to 100 people filled the sanctuary each Sunday.
 About 20 children took part in Sunday School.
 There were two youth groups – Junior and Senior – and Board meetings seemed like major events.

 The sermons basically tell the story of my experience there.
-I then added to this blog when I wrote and delivered sermons while in Toronto the next year.
+Then, I added to this blog when I wrote and delivered sermons in Toronto over the next year.
 Finally, I changed the name of the blog when I was settled in Borderlands charge in southern Saskatchewan in spring of 2011.
 As you can guess from the URL of this blog, I had originally named it “Little Church on the Prairie.”
 I changed the name to “Sermons and Notes from the Border” after my ordination and added all my sermons and occasional notes about my experience in Borderlands, a posting which lasted 2.5 years.

 This blog had remained dormant since December 30, 2013, when I left Borderlands for Mill Woods United in Edmonton.
 But last month, I added a Reflection I delivered at Wesley United in Rockglen SK at the closing worship service there; and today, I add this entry.
 I doubt I will add to it very often -- or perhaps ever following today.

 I landed in Edmonton on August 27, 2009, and took a cab to Catherine's condo on 100 Ave at 114 St. She and Kip were there, and they welcomed me in the most wonderful ways.
 The next day, I took a cab to 137 Ave to pick up the Hyundai Accent, which I had purchased over the phone.
 The staff there helped me to get Alberta registration and licence plates, and I parked in the empty spot for a car under Catherine's condo.
 Later that day, I bought a cell phone in the City Central Mall downtown.
-On Saturday August 29, I drove the Accent to Olds to meet with a teacher at Olds College (fashion?) and in whose home I had rented a room.
+On Saturday August 29, I drove the Accent to Olds to meet with a teacher at Olds College (and in whose home I had rented a room.
 I went out to dinner with her and her other tenant to Boston Pizza, and then drove the 20 KM south to Didsbury to locate Knox United.

 The next morning, August 30, I set out early west along Highway 27 towards Sundre to see if I could spot mountains (I could not) and then headed to Knox United for the last Sunday service to occur before I began my work.
 I was delighted to meet Rev. Nancy, her husband Brad, their four-year-old son Zack, and their infant Jessa.
 The service was ably led by Nancy Blain, and I felt immediately at home.